chrisruffalo/gudgeon/README.md

 ## Resolvers

 In Gudgeon a "resolver" is a set of configuration and sources that are used to resolve DNS queries.
+Each resolver is a description of several aspects of name resolution.

 ## Configuration and Examples